SoftwareHeritage/swh-scheduler/docs/index.rst

 Celery workers for swh-scheduler based tasks should be started using the Celery app in ``swh.scheduler.celery_config``.
-This later, among other things, provides a loading mechanism for task types based on pkg_resources declared plugins under the ``[swh.workers]`` entry point.
+This later, among other things, provides a loading mechanism for task types based on ``importlib.metadata``` declared plugins under the ``[swh.workers]`` entry point.

 TODO: add a fully working example of a dumb task.